Royal Horse Guards: Granby and Seven Years' War

 In February 1761, The Gold Stick, Granby led The Blues and others in a brilliant campaign.
 The French were hunkered down when surprised by the allies on the march, driving them back 50 miles over muddy roads.
-The regiment was present in the summer at the Villinghausen when they took a force twice their size led by Marshall Soubise, with the flexible use of artillery fire; the cavalry unable to gallop in the terrain.
+The regiment was present in the summer at the Villinghausen when they took a force twice their size led by Charles, Prince of Soubise, with the flexible use of artillery fire; the cavalry unable to gallop in the terrain.
 15th Light Dragoons and The Blues encountered a skirmishing force at Wilhelmsthal on 1 July 1761.
 The cavalry realizing the enemy's presence took the initiative, demoralizing the French while the infantry finished.
 ADC Henry Townshend wounded at Vellinghausen, was killed with a trooper and three horses.
 Henry Seymour Conway marched the regiment to a triumphal return to England in March 1763.
 On demobilization, the troopers were reduced from 52 to 29 men per troop.

 If Granby's grief at his son's loss was saddening, the crippling reductions to The Blues, according to William Pitt the Elder doomed "the bravest men the world ever saw to be sent to starve in country villages and forget their prowess."
 The harvest failures of the 1760s were compounded by rioting.
 The Blues were depressed to leave ex-comrades in Germany; they were used as militia for policing duties.
 Granby died in January 1770, to be replaced by General Seymour Conway as colonel.